RyanKendrick/open-library-search/Answers.md

     "in three words": {
-        "curious": "I have an innate desire to understand everything that I encounter.", "organized": "Organization gives me peace of mind and allows me to accomplish large goals in small steps.", "confident": "My natural confidence is an asset in persisting through tough development problems and accomplishing goals."
+        "curious": "I have an innate desire to understand everything that I encounter.", "organized": "Organization gives me peace of mind and allows me to accomplish large goals in small steps.", "confident": "My natural confidence is an asset in persisting through tough software development challenges."
     },
     "hobbies": {
         "computers": [